statiqdev/Website/input/framework/pipelines/index.md

 ## Deployment

 Deployment pipelines are special in that they don't execute by default.
 To execute your deployment pipelines you run Statiq with the `deploy` command.
-Modules in deployment pipelines can also read document outputs from other pipelines inside their output phase (unlike normal pipelines).
-In general, modules that deploy final output somewhere (like a web host) are added to the output phase of a deployment pipeline.
+Modules in deployment pipelines can read document outputs from other pipelines inside their output phase (unlike a normal pipeline).
+Deployment pipelines are also executed last so that the output phase of other non-deployment pipelines has completed.
+In general, deployment pipelines contain modules that deploy final output somewhere (like a web host) inside their output phase.

 ## Execution Policy